locationtech/geomesa/docs/user/trino/usage.rst

               to_spherical_geography(ST_GeometryFromText('POINT (-77.04 38.91)'))
           ) <= 100000;

-    -- Raw bbox-overlap on the struct sub-fields is still recognized, for BI tools that -- cannot emit ST_*: it drives Layer 1 + Layer 2 pruning but is NOT an exact spatial -- test — a float32 stored bbox admits rows up to ½ ulp outside the envelope — so pair -- it with an ST_* predicate when exactness matters.
+    -- Bounding boxes can be queried directly, note that they are stored at float32 precision, -- so may not provide 100% accurate results
     SELECT COUNT(*) FROM spatial_iceberg.spatial.observations
     WHERE "__geom_bbox__".xmax >= -80 AND "__geom_bbox__".xmin <= -70
       AND "__geom_bbox__".ymax >=  37 AND "__geom_bbox__".ymin <=  45;

-On **both** catalogs, ``geom`` is ``VARBINARY`` (raw WKB) — there is no Geometry-type overlay — so every spatial function call must wrap it with ``ST_GeomFromBinary(geom)``, as shown above.
-(Trino 481 removed the implicit ``VARBINARY → GEOMETRY`` coercion that earlier releases applied, so the wrap is now mandatory, not just conventional.)
-The data store emits this shape automatically.
+Note that geometry columns are defined as ``VARBINARY`` (encoded WKB), not Geometry types, thus every spatial function call must wrap the column with ``ST_GeomFromBinary(geom)``, as shown above.

 .. _trino_verify_pruning: